bryanlee882001/leetcode-roadmap/README.md

 # Neetcode 150 Roadmap
-I aim to solve Neetcode's roadmap which comprises a more beginner-friendly and comprehensive list of technical problems
+I aim to complete Neetcode's Leetcode roadmap which comprises a comprehensive list of technical problems